jeffmccune/resume/index.md

 >  * [puppet_sync][puppet_sync] - Implementation of [Code
 >    Manager][code_manager] Puppet Enterprise functionality for a large Puppet open
 >    source customer.
-Bash script so the customer team can maintain the
->    solution without follow up feature requests.
 >  * [ncio][ncio] - Increase availability of Puppet Enterprise by replicating
 >    the node classifier service.
-Ruby CLI app.
 >  * [vpc-link][vpc-link] - Overcome Google Cloud VM limits per VPC network.
->    Terraform module.
 >  * [VM DNS Garbage Collector][vm-dns-gc] - Automatically clean up DNS records
 >    in response to VM termination audit log events.
-Python Cloud Function.
 >  * [Scarab][scarab] - Automatically create presistent Cloud VPN tunnels using
 >    ipsec and BGP on an EdgeRouter-4 device with a dynamic IP address.
 >  * [F5 Map][f5map] - Parse F5 iRules and output structured JSON and CSV for
 >    analysis and migration to Cloud firewalls.
-Ruby CLI app.
 >  * [Cloud Foundation Toolkit][cft] - Accerlate enterprise adoption of Google
 >    Cloud with ready to use Terraform modules.
 Designed and implemented the
 >    address and startup-scripts modules, contributed to the project-factory